mobilecoinofficial/forest/README.md

 You can use `./datastore.py upload --number` or `./datastore.py sync --number` to mess with the DB. your secrets file should be named {prod,staging,dev}_secrets. you can use `ENV=prod ./datastore ...` to select said file accordingly.

+If things seem wrong, you can use `fly suspend`, the above to sync, use signal-cli locally to receive/send --endsession/trust identities/whatever, then `fly resume`

 To update secrets:
 `cat secrets | flyctl secrets import`